LaibaUrooj/TrueDetective/README.md

 4) Fake Beard
 5) Face Masks

+The images comprises of:

+> various backgrounds

+> complex background

+> simple background

+> side views

+> light and dark conditions

+> occlusion

+> cctv view

-with respect to fyp-1, we did recognition on BareFace, Glasses and Hat Recognition.
+With respect to fyp-1, we did recognition on BareFace, Glasses and Hat Recognition.
 The Test Train Data contains these images divided accordingly are information related to that is given below.

 *******************************************************************************************************************************************************************************